-The items in this section correspond to data elements formerly collected by IPEDS or currently collected by the IPEDS Webbased Data Collection System's Graduation Rate Survey (GRS).
-For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary on the 1999 paper-based survey or the 2000 Web-based survey.
+The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
+For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary on the 2001 Web-based survey.

-For Bachelor's or Equivalent Programs Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1994.
-Include in the cohort those who entered your institution during the summer term preceding fall 1994.
+For Bachelor's or Equivalent Programs

+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1995.
+Include in the cohort those who entered your institution during the summer term preceding fall 1995.
-B4.
-Initial 1994 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 387 (1999 IPEDS GRS, Section II, Part A, line 10, sum of columns 15 and 16)

-B5.
-Of the initial 1994 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 0(1999 IPEDS GRS, Section II, Part C, line 45, sum of columns 15 and 16) B6.
-Final 1994 cohort, after adjusting for allowable exclusions: 387 (Subtract question B5 from question B4) B7.
-Of the initial 1994 cohort, how many completed the program in four years or less (by August 31, 1998): 49 (1999 IPEDS GRS, Section II, Part A, line 19, sum of columns 15 and 16) B8.
-Of the initial 1994 cohort, how many completed the program in more than four years but in five years or less (after August 31, 1998 and by August 31, 1999): 75 (1999 IPEDS GRS, Section II, Part A, line 20, sum of columns 15 and 16) B9.
-Of the initial 1994 cohort, how many completed the program in more than five years but in six years or less (after August 31, 1999 and by August 31, 2000): 19 (1999 IPEDS GRS, Section II, Part A, line 21, sum of columns 15 and 16) B10.
-Total graduating within six years (sum of questions B7, B8, and B9): 143 (1999 IPEDS GRS, Section II, Part A, line 18, sum of columns 15 and 16) B11.
-Six-year graduation rate for 1994 cohort (question B10 divided by question B6): 36.95 % For Two-Year Institutions: B12.
-Initial 1997 cohort, total of first-time, full-time degree/certificate-seeking students: (1999 IPEDS GRS-2, Section III, line 10, sum of columns 15 and 16) B13.
-Of the initial 1997 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:

-(1999 IPEDS GRS-2, Section III, line 45, sum of columns 15 and 16) B14.
-Final 1997 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15.
-Completers of programs of less than two years duration (total): (1999 IPEDS GRS-2, Section III, line 11, sum of columns 15 and 16) B17.
-Completers of programs of at least two but less than four years (total): (1999 IPEDS GRS-2, Section III, line 12, sum of columns 15 and 16)
+- B4.
+Initial 1995 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 452 - B5.
+Of the initial 1995 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 0 - B6.
+Final 1995 cohort, after adjusting for allowable exclusions: (Subtract question B5 from question B4) - B7.
+Of the initial 1995 cohort, how many completed the program in four years or less (by August 31, 1999): 67

+B8.
+Of the initial 1995 cohort, how many completed the program in more than four years but in five years or less (after August 31, 1999 and by August 31, 2000): 80 B9.
+Of the initial 1995 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2000 and by August 31, 2001): 21 B10.
+Total graduating within six years (sum of questions B7, B8, and B9): 168 B11.
+Six-year graduation rate for 1995 cohort (question B10 divided by question B6): 37.17% For Two-Year Institutions: B12.
+Initial 1998 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 1998 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
+Final 1998 cohort, after adjusting for allowable exclusions(Subtract question B13 from question B12) B15.
+Completers of programs of less than two years duration (total): B16.
+Completers of programs of less than two years within 150 percent of normal time: B17.
+Completers of programs of at least two but less than four years (total): B18.
+Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
+Total transfers-out (within three years) to other institutions: B20.
+Total transfers to two-year institutions: B21.
+Total transfers to four-year institutions:
-Page 4 of 32

-B20.
-Total transfers to two-year institutions: (1999 IPEDS GRS-2, Section III, line 32, sum of columns 15 and 16) B21.
-Total transfers to four-year institutions: (1999 IPEDS GRS-2, Section III, line 33, sum of columns 15 and 16)